vinceanalytics/vince/README.md

     <img src="./assets/image/logo.svg" alt="Vince Logo" />
 </p>

+> :warning: **This is still under early development its not in a usable state yet**.

 # vince

 The Cloud Native Web Analytics Platform.
 Built on Apache Arrow and Apache Parquet.